apache/incubator-retired-edgent-samples/README.md

 Currently, building and running the samples for the Android platform is not supported.
 Many samples use the `DevelopmentProvider` and the `DevelopmentProvider` is not supported on the Android platform.

+Build the samples
 ```sh
 ./mvnw clean package  # -Pplatform-java7 as needed
 ```